fheitmueller/cv/index.md

 ### As guest lecturer

--   “The taxation of global corporations”, 1 May 2023, at Erasmus University College, Rotterdam
+-   “The taxation of global corporations”, 1 May 2023 and 23 April 2024,
+    at Erasmus University College, Rotterdam

 ## Other academic activities